 IMAN’s organizing and advocacy agenda is driven by leaders who are directly affected by and deeply invested in the issues, and guided by the organization’s deep spiritual convictions around principles of human dignity, social justice and compassion, particularly for marginalized people of color in the inner-city.
 IMAN has effectively mobilized the larger Chicagoland Muslim community around several issues directly affecting the working poor living in the inner-city.

 Jewish Council on Urban Affairs

 The mission of the Jewish Council on Urban Affairs is to combat poverty, racism and anti-Semitism in partnership with Chicago’s diverse communities.
-Its Jewish-Muslim Community Building initiative works to build relationships between the Jewish and Muslim communities in Chicago.
 These relationships help to dissolve barriers of potential bigotry and ignorance and to foster a culture of genuine understanding and respectful discourse.